Posted Thursday 18 June 2015

 It is through the generosity of such Trusts that Kingston is able to reach out to even more young people, and encourage them to pursue postgraduate degrees, or even to consider a university degree at all.

-If you would like to know more about our work with trusts and foundations, please contact Jason Barlow, Annual Fund Manager at firstname.lastname@example.org or on 020 8417 3112.
+If you would like to know more about our work with trusts and foundations, please contact Sarah Duncan, Annual Fund Manager at firstname.lastname@example.org or on 020 8417 3112.